Zola Skweyiya

-Zola Sidney Themba Skweyiya (14 April 1942 – 11 April 2018) was a South African politician who was Minister of Public Service and Administration from 1994 to 1999 and Minister of Social Development from 1999 to 2009.
+Zola Sidney Themba Skweyiya OLS (14 April 1942 – 11 April 2018) was a South African politician who was Minister of Public Service and Administration from 1994 to 1999 and Minister of Social Development from 1999 to 2009.
 Skweyiya was re-elected to the National Executive Committee of the African National Congress in 2007.

 Early life

 He was born in Simon's Town, Western Cape, in 1942.
 He is the young brother of Thembile Skweyiya.
 He completed high school in Alice, Eastern Cape, at Lovedale College.
 His political activity began then, when he involved himself in protest against changes to Bantu education.
 After high school, he attended Fort Hare University and became active with the African National Congress (ANC).
 When the ANC declared the beginnings of the armed struggle in 1961, he became part of its armed wing, Umkhonto we Sizwe (MK).
 He left South Africa in 1963, joining the ANC in exile in Tanzania and Zambia.
 He furthered his education in East Germany, where he studied law from 1969, and obtained a PhD ten years later.